Mark Schuster

-Mark Schuster is the Founding Dean and CEO of the Kaiser Permanente Bernard J. Tyson School of Medicine located in Pasadena, California.
-Schuster assumed his position in 2017, and the school opened in July 2020.
-Schuster is a physician-scientist known for his work on child, adolescent, and family health.
+Mark Schuster is Dean of Population Health Sciences and David Cohen Professor of Primary Health Care and Population Health at University College London (UCL).
+Before joining UCL, he was Founding Dean and CEO of the Kaiser Permanente Bernard J. Tyson School of Medicine in Pasadena, California.
+Schuster is a physician-scientist known for his work on health and health policy.

 Education

 Schuster was born in Baltimore, Maryland and attended the Gilman School.
 He studied history at Yale University, receiving his B.A. summa cum laude in 1981.
 In 1988, Schuster obtained his MD and MPP degrees from Harvard Medical School and the Harvard Kennedy School of Government.
 His master's thesis addressed HIV among injection drug users in Boston.
 His thesis advisors were Thomas Schelling and Mark Schlesinger.
 Schuster completed his residency in pediatrics at Boston Children's Hospital before beginning his PhD at the Pardee RAND Graduate School while a Robert Wood Johnson Clinical Scholar at UCLA.
 Schuster's PhD dissertation studied adolescent sexuality and risk prevention and was presented in 1994.
 His dissertation committee included Robert Bell, Robert Brook, Phyllis Ellickson, and David Kanouse (Chair).